Farewell My Concubine (film): Plot

 Years later, Douzi and Shitou have become Peking opera stars, taking the names Cheng Dieyi and Duan Xiaolou, respectively.
 Their signature performance is the play Farewell My Concubine, where Cheng Dieyi plays Consort Yu and Duan Xiaolou plays Xiang Yu; before every play, Dieyi would finish the stage makeup for Xiaolou as a small act of love.
 Their fame attracts the attention of the high-ranking Yuan Shiqing when he attends their performances.
 Yuan has come to possess the sword from Zhang's house, which he gives to Dieyi as a gift.
-Though pursued by Yuan, Dieyi is secretly in love with Xiaolou, who frequents a brothel where he meets Juxian, a headstrong prostitute who buys her freedom using her silk shoes after meeting Xialou to be with him; when Xiaolou marries Juxian, Dieyi and Xiaolou's relationship begins to fall apart, Dieyi refusing to continue finishing Xiaolou's stage makeup.
-The love triangle between Dieyi, Xiaolou, and Juxian leads to jealousy and betrayal, further complicated by political upheaval following the Second Sino-Japanese War.
+Though pursued by Yuan, Dieyi is secretly in love with Xiaolou.
+Xiaolou later meets Juxian, a headstrong prostitute who buys her freedom and seeks an ordinary life with him.
+After Xiaolou marries her, Dieyi feels betrayed, and the relationship among Dieyi, Xiaolou, and Juxian becomes the central emotional conflict in the film.
 When Master Guan dies, the abandoned baby, now Xiao Si, comes under Dieyi's training to continue learning dan roles.

-During the Second Sino-Japanese War, the opera is closed by the Japanese and Xiaolou is jailed.
-Juxian begs for Dieyi to help free him, so Dieyi agrees to play his signature role for the Japanese in order for Xiaolou to be released, as he claims the Japanese are able to appreciate the quality of the play.
-After the war, the Kuomintang military barge into the opera and arrest Dieyi for his performance in front of the Japanese invaders, an act which is considered as treason.
-His arrest triggers a fight in which Juxian loses the baby she was carrying.
-Desperate to save Dieyi, Xiaolou and Juxian turn to Yuan for help, who initially refuses, until Juxian reminds him it was him who allowed the Japanese entry to the opera and blackmails him by threatening to tell on him.
-During the trial, the witnesses commit perjury, claiming that Dieyi was tortured and forced to perform at gunpoint, which he denies when called to testify.
-The military interrupts the trial and Dieyi is freed under bail in order to perform for the new government.
-Afterwards, Dieyi becomes addicted to opium.